pabloboo/mynotes/README.md

 We delete the dispose function so we don’t loose state of the notes doing hot reload.

 We provided a ListView for displaying the notes with maximum 1 line of text displayed.

+# Deleting Existing Notes in Notes View

+Place a delete item next to each note.

+“When you do a thing 3 times think about refactoring it” → we are about to create our third dialog → Instead of doing that we create a generic dialog.

+Delete dialog: Remember that we already have an error dialog?
+Can we make this generic?
+1st break things and then code so you fix it (delete the error dialog we have).

+TIP: Find a file by name using Ctrl+p

+typedef DeleteNoteCallback = void Function(DatabaseNote note); → in listView we use that callback to pass the information of deleting a note to the parent widget (notes_view).